-- Annual follow-up timed to coincide with anniversary of initial bariatric procedure. - In the cycle 3 period, follow-up data will be collected using methodology which has been successful for us in the past. - Full study visits in years 5, 6, 8, and 10 will be conducted either in-person at the participant's original clinical center, as an EMSI home research visit, or participant will be given the option of going to a local The Little Clinic or Quest for their visit.
-The main research assessments for these visits are shown in Table 5: comprehensive examination including physical measures, coordinator and clinician assessments, and a battery of selfreport questionnaires including patient reported measures of QOL, depressive symptoms, weight management behaviors, and healthcare utilization will be obtained. - Additional items will be queried as single items on a follow-up inventory annually in the 3rd cycle.
-The postoperative history or current state of the following conditions will be addressed: - Skeletal fractures

-- o Treatment for specific nutritional deficiencies - o Infusion therapy or blood transfusion for iron deficiency or anemia - o Diagnosis of cancer, and if so, type, date of diagnosis, and treatment modality - Blood and urine specimens sent to central reference laboratory and to central biospecimen repository for analysis and storage at full study visits (Table 6). - In years 7, 9, and 11-15 full study visits will not be conducted.
-For those participants who pass through these time-points during the 3rd cycle, contact will be maintained and a brief health interview will be done by telephone.
-Interim contact as specified in retention plan between annual time-points will insure cohort maintenance, collect change of address, and health status updates.
+- Full study visits in years 5, 6, 8, 10, and 15 will be conducted at a Quest location for their visit.
+The main research assessments for these visits are shown in Table 5: comprehensive examination including physical measures, coordinator and clinician assessments, and a battery of self-report questionnaires including patient reported measures of QOL, depressive symptoms, weight management behaviors, and healthcare utilization will be obtained. - Additional items will be queried as single items on a follow-up inventory annually in the 3rd cycle.
+The postoperative history or current state of the following conditions will be addressed: - Skeletal fractures - Treatment for specific nutritional deficiencies - o Infusion therapy or blood transfusion for iron deficiency or anemia - o Diagnosis of cancer, and if so, type, date of diagnosis, and treatment modality - Blood and urine specimens collected at the central reference laboratory (Quest) for analysis at 10 and 15 year visits (Table 6). - Due to the small number of remaining follow-up visits for the University of Alabama, Birmingham (UAB)/Children's of Alabama site, the responsibilities of coordination of visits was transferred to the Cincinnati Children's Hospital Medical Center (CCHMC) site as of protocol revision #9, April 2020.
+For any remaining full study visits (years 5, 6, 8,10, 15), Alabama participants will be given the option of going to a local Quest location.
+The participant will complete research assessments via REDCap survey link provided by the coordinators.
+For study visits in years 7, 9, and 11-14, these will be completed as outlined below for all sites.
+Contact information for UAB participants will be obtained from the site's files and central retention office via secure electronic communications and will be stored securely as outlined in section 5.J.5. of this protocol. - In years 7, 9, and 11-14, full study visits will not be conducted.
+For those participants who pass through these time-points during the 3rd cycle, contact will be maintained, and a brief health interview will be done by telephone.
+Interim contact as specified in retention plan between annual time-points will ensure cohort maintenance, collect change of address, and health status updates. - During our 3rd funding cycle, we experienced the pandemic COVID.
+Adjustments and accommodations had to be made due to closures of facilities and quarantining, including allowing the 10yr full visit/V120 to be completed into the 11yr/V132 phone call visit timeframe and is referred to as "10yr backup/V120backup."
+Since these two visit years overlap the same timeframe, there should be a minimum of 6 months between visit documentation/completion for V120 backup and V132; the preferred timeframe between visits is 12 months.

 Cohort maintenance and Retention: Appropriate assessment of safety and efficacy requires a high rate of participant retention during follow-up.
-During the initial study period, our retention has been strong, reflecting both our ability to generate appeal to participants for ongoing participation, as well as our developing a well-designed and responsive retention plan.
+During the initial study period, our retention was strong, reflecting both our ability to generate appeal to participants for ongoing participation, as well as our developing a well-designed and responsive retention plan.
 We plan to continue our proven successful cohort maintenance and retention efforts (described in detail in section 5.G. below) in the cycle 3 period.